fstpackage/fst/README.md

   df <- read.fst("dataset.fst")
 ```

-*Note: the dataset defined in this example code was also used for benchmarking*
+*Note: the dataset defined in this example code was also used to obtain the benchmark results shown in the introduction.*

 Random access
 -------------